 - Major release events may pose a health risk to the occupants of the building, and must be cleaned up by a licensed asbestos abatement contractor, and must include air clearance testing before building occupants are allowed back into the affected space.

-- Minor releases will be cleaned up by Physical Plant personnel who are trained and licensend, using wet methods and/or a vacuum cleaner equipped with a high-efficiency particulate (HEPA) filter.
+- Minor releases will be cleaned up by Facilities Management personnel who are trained and licensed, using wet methods and/or a vacuum cleaner equipped with a high-efficiency particulate (HEPA) filter.
 The ACM waste and contaminated cleaning materials should be double-bagged in a polyethylene “Asbestos” bag, and taken to the asbestos waste storage facility at the service building, pending proper disposal.